 - equip emerging countries with modern water treatment and supply facilities

 - cut down on the amount of water used in agricultural livestock and crop production

 - make existing water conveyance networks more efficient to avoid water loss in older cities (such as London and Mexico) where the systems have become dilapidated

 - limit pollution of the water tables

-Companies active in these different water domains should therefore directly benefit from such initiatives.
+Companies active in these different water domains should therefore directly benefit from such initiative.

-- Managed by Impax Asset Management: an award-winning global leader with a 21-year history in environmental markets investing and a partner of BNP Paribas Asset Management.**
+- Managed by Impax Asset Management: an award-winning global leader with over 20 years’ experience in environmental markets investing and a partner of BNP Paribas Asset Management.***